External Sources

 Crawl Triggers

-# Trigger initial crawl after adding source
+# Trigger a crawl after adding a source

-sibyl source crawl source_abc123
+sibyl crawl ingest source_abc123

 Crawled content is stored as document entities: